miyako/4d-tips-scalability/README.md

 # scalability
 replica of 4D v11 SQL demo database, originally shown at the 2008 Summit in Long Beach, CA.

+Original work by Laurent Ribardière and Laurent Esnault

 ### [`original`](https://github.com/miyako/4d-tips-scalability/tree/original) branch

 the query and sort are executed in multiple forms.